Voter Registration Information

 Update Your Registration Address

-If you are registered to vote in Salt Lake County and have moved within Salt Lake County, you may update your address by emailing: email@example.com.
-Include your name, birthdate, previous address and current address.
+If you are registered to vote in Salt Lake County and have moved within Salt Lake County, you may update your address by calling 385-468-7400 or emailing: firstname.lastname@example.org.
+Include your name, birthdate, registration address and new address.
 Once you submit your email with the address update, you will receive a response.

-You may use a mail-in voter registration form that can be found in our office or at Mail-in Voter Registration (Inscripción Postal De Elector).
+You may use a mail-in voter registration form that can be found in our office or at Mail-in Voter Registration .
+You may register with a mail-in form by listing the last four digits of your social security number even if you do not have a Utah Driver License or State ID Card.
 If you are registering to vote using a mail-in voter registration form, you must mail your completed registration form at least 11 days before the election to be eligible to vote in that election.
+(You may mail the completed form to the Election Division, or scan it and email to email@example.com.)

 You may go to an early voting location or Election Day Vote Center and register and vote at the same time if you have not previously registered or updated your registration after moving.
 You will be asked to complete a provisional ballot form, which becomes your voter registration form.
 Once you provide Identification and proof of residency, you will be issued a provisional ballot.
 The provisional ballot will be counted and added to the election results once the Election Staff has reviewed and accepted your provisional form for completeness.